mayettcoulston/cse210-01/hilo/README.md

 # Hilo
 Are you willing to risk everything?
 Play Hilo and you might be surprised.
 The rules are simple.
-Roll the dice.
-Count the ones and fives.
-Each one is worth 100 and 50 points respectively.
-As long as you roll at least a one or a five you can try again.
-If not the game is over.
+Pick a random card and let it face up.
+Guess weather the next card on the top of the deck is higher or lower than the randomly picked card.
+Get 100 point for correct guess, and lose 75 point for a wrong guess

 ## Getting Started
 ---